How to: Set up AWS PrivateLink

 Now, create the endpoint service in AWS.

-1. Under the Virtual Private Cloud (VPC) page of the AWS Console, go to Endpoint services.
+1. Under the AWS Console's Virtual Private Cloud (VPC) page, go to Endpoint Services.

-4. Paste the ARN you copied in the Copy the Unqork ARN section.
+4. Paste the ARN you copied in the Copy the Unqork ARN section of this article.

-TIP For more in-depth information on AWS PrivateLink endpoint service configuration, see https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html.
+TIP To learn more about AWS PrivateLink endpoint service configuration, view the AWS documentation: https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html.

 Copy the AWS Endpoint Service Name (In AWS)

-Next, copy the AWS endpoint service name that you created.
-You need this to set up the AWS PrivateLink connection.
+Next, copy the AWS endpoint service name that you created to set up the AWS PrivateLink connection.

 NOTE The endpoint service configuration makes the PrivateLink in AWS.

-2. Select the endpoint service that you created in the Configure the VPC Endpoint Service and NLB section.
+2. Select the endpoint service that you created in the Configure the VPC Endpoint Service and NLB section of this article.

-3. Under Details, copy the Service name.
-This endpoint service acts as the AWS PrivateLink to the Unqork environment.
-You'll enter this service name in Unqork, in PrivateLink Administration.
+3. Under Details, copy the Service Name.
+This endpoint service acts as the AWS PrivateLink in your Unqork environment.
+You'll enter this service name in Unqork's PrivateLink Administration.

 Now you’re ready to start connecting Unqork to AWS PrivateLink.
-Here's a summary of the 4 steps you'll complete:
+Here's a summary of the four steps you'll complete:

-1. Add your AWS PrivateLink Service under PrivateLink Administration.
+1. Add your AWS PrivateLink Service in PrivateLink Administration.

 2. Finalize the PrivateLink Connection in AWS.